 Jim Garrison, PhD, Co-director of Ubiquity Chartres Academy, will moderate the proceedings and offer insights into the life and teachings of Pythagoras.

 Calen Rayne, DMin, Director of Energetics, will assist with the rituals in the cathedral.

-Banafsheh Sayyad, MFA, MA sacred dancer, choreographer and Co-director of the Ubiquity Chartres Academy, will guide us to embody the ideas explored during the week through sacred dance.
+Banafsheh Sayyad, MFA, MA sacred dancer, choreographer and Co-director of the Ubiquity Chartres Academy, will guide us to embody the ideas explored during the week through sacred dance and conscious movement.

 Collette Corcoran, a practicing Druid and the founder of The Sacred Rose Temple Mystery School will guide us into the magical world of Merlin to engage in a Druid ceremony, interwoven with storytelling, ritual, sacred sound, meditation, and imagination.